clangordon/physics-bioweapon/README.md

 The Clan Gordon Physics Bioweapon; “will make thermonuclear war – look like a tea party.”

+The Physics Bioweapon will be licensed responsibly.
+A subscription will allow rolling updates to the software-defined weapon.
+Hundreds of additional features are planned already.

+The Physics Bioweapon follows a modular design.

+* LimeSDR Mini 2.0
+* An AI accelerator SBC (possibly an NVIDIA Jetson)
+* More to follow.

 ![Clan Gordon tartan](img/92nd_(Gordon_Highlanders)_Regiment,_and_Clan_Gordon_tartan,_tileable.png)
 ![Clan Gordon](img/Clan-Gordon-Wreaking-Havoc-Since-The-Middle-Ages.jpg)
 ![Educational Decree](img/Educational-Decree-Girls-Are-Not-Permitted-To-Be-Within-8-5-INCHES-21-59cm-Of-Andrew-Google-Photos.png)